 We knew we were travelling on a very tight budget, so we did everything we could to try and cut unnecessary costs.
 Here are a few things that helped.

 - A filtered water bottle – Something that was really important to us was how much money we thought we would waste on buying bottled water.
 This is definitely something I am very guilty of whilst abroad.
 So trying to cut as many costs as possible, and after a lot of deep internet research about the quality of water, I decided to invest in a bobble bottle.
 For those of you who don’t know this is basically a bottle with an inbuilt filter.
-I wouldn’t advise this for everywhere and especially not any third world countries, but for europe where the drinking water is basically safe but might give you a slight dodgy stomach this one made all the difference.
+I wouldn’t advise this for everywhere and especially not any third world countries, but for Europe where the drinking water is basically safe but might give you a slightly dodgy stomach this one made all the difference.
 I saved so much money doing this and filling it up at the hostel drinking taps and drinking taps around the city and never once felt ill.
 I really think this was one of my best budget investments.

 - Maps – Don’t bother buying these, most hostels will give them for free.

-- Tupperware – Okay this sounds random but believe me this was a game changer if you want to pack some good quality ones from home or buy cheap ones out.
+- Tupperware – Okay this sounds random but believe me this was a game-changer if you want to pack some good quality ones from home or buy cheap ones out.
 We made lunch at the hostel every morning while making breakfast and took it with us for lunch.
 We must have saved so much money doing this and got to eat in some beautiful locations.

 I hope this helps gives a general idea of what is needed.
-If anyone has been inter-railing and has any additions to my list please comment below.
+If anyone has been inter-railing and has any additions to my list, please comment below.